 Nepal’s rural population has very limited access to formal Financial Service Providers (FSP), especially to commercial banks which have traditionally targeted urban customer bases.
 Even where FSPs are present, they lack products and services that cater to these unique needs.
 Community-based organisations like cooperatives are the primary financial service providers in such a scenario.
 However, due to their limited capacity and individual ticket size of the loans, the number of customers served by cooperatives remains small.
 But FSPs like commercial banks do not provide small ticket loans – less than NPR 1 million.

-UKaid Sakchyam’s support to Sanima Bank will open a physical branch in Kalikot district, which is one of the most financially underserved district in Nepal.
-The bank will also deploy 21 staff dedicated to work for the deprived sector through select branches.
-Through the partnership, the bank will cater to the needs of customers currently deprived of formal finance, with a special focus on the “missing middle” segment.
+With Sakchyam’s support, Sanima Bank has opened a physical branch in Kalikot district, which is one of the most financially underserved district in Nepal.
+The bank has also deployed 21 staff dedicated to work for the deprived sector through select branches.
+Through the partnership, the bank is catering to the needs of customers currently deprived of formal finance, with a special focus on the “missing middle” segment.

-Sanima Bank will provide loans and savings products along with other banking services to the target beneficiaries through its existing 17 branches, covering 13 districts – Jhapa, Dhading, Chitwan, Sunsari, Banke, Sankhuwasabha, Rupandehi, Makwanpur, Kailali, Dang, Surkhet, Kanchanpur and Kalikot.
-It will also be providing NPR 1,013 million in loans to 3,436 borrowers over 3 years of the project duration under direct “Deprived Sector Lending” through 6 different rural-centric loan products.
+Sanima Bank has been providing loans and savings products along with other banking services to the target beneficiaries through its existing 17 branches, covering 13 districts – Jhapa, Dhading, Chitwan, Sunsari, Banke, Sankhuwasabha, Rupandehi, Makwanpur, Kailali, Dang, Surkhet, Kanchanpur and Kalikot.
+It aims to provide NPR 1,013 million in loans to 3,436 borrowers over 3 years of the project duration under direct “Deprived Sector Lending” through 6 different rural-centric loan products.

-As of March 2018, Sanima Bank has reached over 3,000 beneficiaries through new financial services, disbursed NPR 819.60 million in loans and collected NPR 77.20 million in deposits.
+As of June 2018, Sanima Bank has reached more than 3,500 beneficiaries through new financial services, disbursed NPR 951.4 million in loans and collected NPR 80.01 million in deposits.